JKapella/SystemBuilderApp/README.md

 ## Notes

+###Key of units of measurement

+* Created Star Mass - In solar masses
+* Created Star Age - In Billions of Years
+* Created Star Size -In solar Radius
+* Created Star.type - Only G-type main sequence stars for now
+* Planet Orbital Distance - In AU
+* Planet Year Length - In Earth Days

+###Details of functions

 * **Calculate Star Mass**
   * This is currently random - but within limits for a g-type main sequence star.
 Ideally this will take into account some sort of starting condition - e.g. the material available in the cloud of material the star is formed from.
 * **Calculate Star Age**